Three times a week, we do our podcast, Verdict with Ted Cruz.

 Third, he initiated a partnership with Eric Holder, and this partnership is designed to create another political action committee.

-So when you have the new executive order that's rolled out next week on immigration, Eric Holder and that's the former Attorney General of the United States, is going to be filing lawsuits or assisting in the filing of lawsuits with this whole cabal of groups.
+So when you have the new executive order that's rolled out next week on immigration, Eric Holder, and that's the former Attorney General of the United States, is going to be filing lawsuits or assisting in the filing of lawsuits with this whole cabal of groups.

 Listen, it's a free country, file lawsuits.

-Everybody needs to understand exactly what's going on here.
+But you need to understand, everybody needs to understand exactly what's going on here.

-Because right now, firing these bureaucrats is almost it's like they get life tenure, Harry.
+And the revolutionary aspect of this is you've got to change these agencies because right now, firing these bureaucrats is almost, it's like they get life tenure, Harry.

 Notwithstanding the difficulty, I believe the Trump administration needs to launch an affirmative effort, a root and branch effort to remove many of these Obama loyalists, particularly from mid-level positions in the bureaucracy.